isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-aims"></a>FAQ.1: What do these guidelines aim to achieve?

-See the <a href="#S-abstract">top of this page</a>.
+See the [top of this page](#S-abstract).
 This is an open-source project to maintain modern authoritative guidelines for writing C++ code using the current C++ Standard (as of this writing, C++14).
 The guidelines are designed to be modern, machine-enforceable wherever possible, and open to contributions and forking so that organizations can easily incorporate them into their own corporate coding guidelines.

 ### <a name="Faq-announced"></a>FAQ.2: When and where was this work first announced?